Origin and special features

 Ingredients

-100% mace (nutmeg), no additives, no flavor enhancers, natural
+100% mace (nutmeg flower), without additives, without flavor enhancers, natural.